Dariush-Mehdiaraghi/bachelor_project/README.md

     sudo systemctl stop pisound-btn.service
     sudo systemctl disable pisound-btn.service
     ```

-7. To start the synth run the `runSynth.sh` script
+7. To start the pureData patch and the python script when the x server starts add those two lines to the `~/.xinitrc` file .
+    ```bash
+    pd -noadc -nogui -jack -rt /home/patch/bachelor_project/pureDataPatch/Main.pd & python3 /home/patch/bachelor_project/detection/main.py
+    ```
+    Now you can start the synth by running
+     ```bash
+    startx
+    ```
+    And stop it with
+     ```bash
+    killall xinit
+    ```

-8. If you want to start the synth automaticly after boot, modify the `/etc/rc.local` file to start the shell script.
+ 9. If you want to start the synth automaticly after boot, modify the `/etc/rc.local` file to start the shell script.
 Make sure you insert it before `exit 0` and add the `&` at the end of the line so that the boot process can proceed.
     ```bash
-    su patch -c /home/patch/bachelor_project/runSynth.sh &
+    su patch -c startx &
     exit 0
     ```
-9. Connect a midikeyboard get some bottles and make music.
+8. Connect a midikeyboard get some bottles and make music.

 ## Training
 The synth is running a SSDmobiledet on the coral edge TPU.